PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 <img src="https://user-images.githubusercontent.com/41071502/126908484-b9609c33-9f56-4f72-ab10-97cb0a311151.png" width="550" height="350">

 U-net is a convolutional neural network that was designed originally for biomedical image segmentation.
 However, I learned that it worked well with sattelite image segmentation.
+Two types of images are required to run the U-net architecture.
+One is the original satteltite imagery and the second is a classified image (mask).
+This mask layer can contain multiple classification for different land uses, but in this there are only 2 classifications, roads and everything else that is not a road.

 #### Contraction